Using Water As The Generator Muffler

 Side-bar-footer-forum

-If you've ever experienced a power outage, then you know the importance of having a power generator as a backup.
-Generators don't only come in handy whenever there's a power outage though.
-They can be super essential whenever you want to make the most out of your camping trips in the woods.
+If you've ever experienced a power outage, you know the importance of having a power generator as a backup.
+Generators don't only come in handy during a power outage, though.
+They can be super essential whenever you want to make the most of your camping trips in the woods.

-Sadly, moments after powering most generators, you might probably get irritated from the noise they produce especially when you wanted a quiet and peaceful experience in the woods.
+Sadly, moments after powering most generators, you might probably get irritated by the noise they produce, especially when you want a quiet and peaceful experience in the woods.
 Sure, you could always buy a quieter generator beforehand, but there are still some creative ways you can ensure your generator is a tad bit quiet.

-In this article, we'll look at different ways of quieting your generator depending on which resources you can easily access.
+In this article, we'll examine different ways of quieting your generator, depending on which resources you have easily accessible.

 If you're looking to reduce the noise coming from your generator by about 10-20 decibels, you could consider some of these low-cost methods.